jasonsjones/stack-lifo/README.md

 **Available methods for a stack instance:**

 * ### isEmpty()
     Determines if the stack is empty or not.
-Returns true if is empty, false otherwise.
+Returns true if the stack is empty, false otherwise.

 * ### size()
     Returns the size of the stack, or number of items

 * ### clear()
-    Clears the list of all nodes/data
+    Clears the stack of all data

 * ### push()
     Pushes an new item containing 'data' onto the top of the stack